Home Compare ALNY vs HOOD

 Alnylam Pharmaceuticals vs Robinhood Markets: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Alnylam Pharmaceuticals carrying a narrow edge on growth.
-Robinhood Markets still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Robinhood Markets still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Most of the lead runs through growth, while stability helps make the separation broader.